kiranjithkrish/CatIt/README.md

 - **Networking:**
   - A reusable networking layer provides abstraction for testing.
   - An `Endpoint` type is used to configure URL endpoints; repositories use these endpoints to fetch data via the RESTDataStore.
+  - Only an http get method is handled now.

 - **Dependency Passing:**
   - No dependency containers are used.
 All required dependencies are passed explicitly, keeping the architecture simple and portable.